beefyfinance/beefy-blog/content/articles/we-re-back-maximizing-vejoe-rewards-with-trader-joe.en.md

 ### Where can I get beJOE?

 You can mint beJOE on the beJOE Vault page at a 1:1 ratio.
 As mentioned, If there is enough JOE in the reserve, you can burn 1 beJOE to get 1 JOE.
 This reserve only fills up when a new user deposits.

+### But what about fees?

+Beefy has the lowest yield-optimizing fees on Avalanche.
+With Beefy’s new beJOE boosted farms, you earn more than anywhere else.
+Beefy charges its normal 4.5% performance fees on boosted farms plus an additional 5% delivered directly to beJOE stakers.

 ### Ramp up your veJOE rewards with beJOE